bradford-hamilton/Ruby-On-Quails/guides/source/initialization.md

 end
 ```

-This file will change into the Rails root directory (a path two directories up
+This file will change into the Quails root directory (a path two directories up
 from `APP_PATH` which points at `config/application.rb`), but only if the
 `config.ru` file isn't found.
-This then starts up the `Rails::Server` class.
+This then starts up the `Quails::Server` class.

 ### `actionpack/lib/action_dispatch.rb`

-Action Dispatch is the routing component of the Rails framework.
+Action Dispatch is the routing component of the Quails framework.
 It adds functionality like routing, session, and common middlewares.

-### `rails/commands/server/server_command.rb`
+### `quails/commands/server/server_command.rb`

-The `Rails::Server` class is defined in this file by inheriting from
+The `Quails::Server` class is defined in this file by inheriting from
 `Rack::Server`.
-When `Rails::Server.new` is called, this calls the `initialize`
+When `Quails::Server.new` is called, this calls the `initialize`
-method in `rails/commands/server/server_command.rb`:
+method in `quails/commands/server/server_command.rb`:

 ```ruby
 def initialize(*)